MoralisWeb3/unity-web3-game-kit/README.md

 ### Unity3D Client Initialization
 **Initialize Client**
 ```
-MoralisInterface.Initialize(MoralisApplicationId, MoralisServerURI, hostManifestData);
+Moralis.Initialize(MoralisApplicationId, MoralisServerURI, hostManifestData);
 ```
 _note: For the **hostManifestData** parameter see [`HostManifestData`](#hostmanifestdata).
 This is required for Unity3D applications._
 _note: See [`User Object`](#userobject) for information about initializing the Moralis Client for a custom User Object._

 ## `Authentication`
 Authentication is handled in a similar manner in both the SDK and the Unity3d.
-There is no direct manner to interact securely with a wallet in a .NET application so the Moralis SDK interacts with wallets in a loosely coupled manner.
+There is no direct manner to interact securely with a wallet in a .NET application so the Moralis Web3 Unity SDK interacts with wallets in a loosely coupled manner.
 For the Unity3D boilerplate application, and the other examples we provide, we use Wallet Connect to facilitate interaction with wallets.

 ### Basic Moralis Authentication
 ```